bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

 ## Using Jekyll Picture Tag with Github Actions

 Fortunately this time help is [in the documentation](https://rbuchberger.github.io/jekyll_picture_tag/users/deployment.html?highlight=svg#github-pages) but it's no good.
-Since the system is Ubuntu, the repos don't yet have the version that supports **avif**, so we'll use an Arch-based system, whose repos get updates very quickly.
+Since the system is Ubuntu, the repos don't yet have the lipvips version that supports **avif** - as of 2022/07/20 -, so we'll use an Arch-based system, whose repos get updates very quickly.

 ```yaml
 name: Build and Deploy to Github Pages